Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I covered an old pillow with this fabric remnant from Walmart.
 I wrapped the pillow in the fabric, sewed three sides and then tucked in the open end and secured with three double tied bows.
 The remnant only cost me 75¢.
 Now during the dark winter days I have a pretty and bright pillow.

 I am always trying to find inexpensive Christmas gifts I can make for everyone in my family.
 This year, I made pillowcases.
-I bought a yard of soft flannel for each case, with patterns on it that reflect what each member of the family likes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.